macloo/recovering-mac-files/README.md

 `ls /sbin/ | grep mount_`

 NOTE: It is okay to mount it to `/Volumes/usbdrive` again and again.
-For example, if you are taking out the USB and then reinserting it.)
+For example, if you are taking out the USB and then reinserting it.
+See below for how to safely un-mount the USB device.)

 ### End side note